Postdoc Career Success at Lund University

 The pacing of the core content is designed to suit researchers with full-time commitments.
 The timing and on-demand format help make sure you can stay engaged, and provide ample opportunity to explore and apply all the course material, tools and resources.

 The average time commitment to complete all the programme's elements thoroughly is no more than 2 hours every two weeks.
 We email you when each eclass is available, to notify you about new material and webinars, and when we publish our monthly Postdoc in the News.

 Postdoc Career Success retains the advantages of interactive training by combining online components with live group webinar sessions and individual mentoring.
 It means that participants also get the benefit of engaging directly with the trainers at PostdocTraining and other LU colleagues taking part in the programme.

-There will be two start dates for the programme each year.
-The deadline for registering your interest in the next cycle is 27 April 2018.
+There is one more start date planned for the programme at this stage, being 4 March 2019.
+The deadline for registering your interest in this next cycle is 21 February 2019.

 "I find myself more in control of my career prospects.
 That is I have set goals that I want to achieve - not goals that 'others' or 'the system' have promoted.
 I now have a firmer vision of what I want which makes it easier to structure work and take proactive decisions."

 "I have already recommended the programme for a colleague - think it is valuable to learn how to improve and how to work efficiently.
 Postdoc is a short transition-phase [...] and it is important to make the most out of it - staying in academia or not!
 The programme gave me tools to handle stress, plan my work and execute it."

 "Thank you for your great support […] I finally fought it through and got a lecturer/senior lecturer position. ...
 I think you are doing a really valuable job which makes a difference in people’s lives.”